Telekomak/HD44780-C-AVR-library/README.md

 Amount of time that HD44780 needs is tied to clock frequency connected to the chip.
 Theese values are specified in the [datasheet](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) on page 24.

-It's either this or I have fucked up something in the code.
+It's either this or I fucked up something in the code.

 ## Targets:
 AVR devices